 Even as Vimi broke new ground in entering films after marriage and motherhood at a time when marriage was regarded the death knell for a heroine, her family turned against her.
 Her parents, who regarded acting in films as a disreputable profession, cut off all ties with her and disowned her.
-Though born and brought up in Bombay, Vimi’s family was highly conservative and leave alone films, they even looked down on Western dresses and make up.
+Though born and brought up in a cosmopolitan city like Bombay, Vimi’s family was highly conservative and leave alone films, they even looked down on Western dresses and putting on make up.
 Once when as a little girl, Vimi cut her hair playing with scissors, she was soundly beaten up by her mother!
-Agarwal’s family too disapproved of Vimi working in films and while they gave the couple some money to tide them over for some time, they too cut off all ties with them.
+Agarwal’s family too disapproved of Vimi working in films and while they gave the couple some money to tide them over for some time, they also cut off all ties with them.

 Even today as one remembers Hamraaz, one cannot help but be moved by the tragic real life tale of its heroine, Vimi, who had it all and lost it all… Her son, Rajnish Agarwal, later sought solace with Osho Rajneesh’s teachings once he grew up.
 However, he had an uneasy relationship with the ashram authorities who banned him on at least 3 occasions.
 Today known as Swami Rajneesh, he is the author of various books including Tears Of The Mystic Rose, published in 2008.
 In the book, while recalling his memories of his mother, he writes, “I loved my mother and was attracted to her fragile and innocent qualities.
 She was beautiful and humble and always considerate towards others and to human sensitivities… even being a superstar did not distract her from her daily simple routines of going to the kitchen and preparing meals for us or for guests… always insisting on serving us herself… she was radiant and full of compassion towards all those who met her and never ever considered money to have any special or real value in her relationships with people.
 I loved and admired these simple qualities she lived by… and she became my idol and what I would wish to emulate once I grew up.”